opefyre/elixiary/README.md

-Elixiary – Architecture, Codebase, and Operations
+Elixiary.com – Architecture, Codebase, and Operations

 This document explains Elixiary end-to-end: system design, repos, deployments, DNS, security, and how everything connects.
 A developer can onboard and operate the app without reading the code first.